justintadlock/members/readme.txt

 #### Fixed

 * Deprecated old widget constructor method in favor of using `__construct()` in preparation for WP 4.3.
+* Removed old `/components` folder and files that's not used.

 ### Version 0.2.4